-The study protocol is the core document of a study that should be drafted as one of the first steps in any research project once the research question has been clearly defined.
-The final version must precisely describe everything being done in the study to ensure reproducibility of the study.
+The study protocol is the core document of a study, to be drafted as a key step in any study once the research question has been clearly defined and the feasibility of addressing this question has been assessed (see Chapter 2).
+The final version must precisely describe all study objectives to ensure reproducibility of the study.
 The protocol should be amended as needed and amendments should be justified.

-For studies involving human patients, consent form and special ethical guidelines apply, see Chapter 9.2.
+For human subject research, consent process and ethical guidelines, see Chapter 9.2.

-The research question the study is designed to answer, which might be purely descriptive, exploratory or explanatory (hypothesis driven).
-The protocol should include a background description that explains the origin (scientific, regulatory, etc.) and current knowledge on the research question.
+The research question that the study is designed to answer, which might be purely descriptive, exploratory or explanatory (hypothesis-driven).
+The protocol should include a background description that explains the rationale (scientific, regulatory, etc.) and current knowledge on the research question.
 It will also explain the context of the research question, including what data are currently available and how these data can or cannot contribute to answering the question.
-The context will also be defined in terms of what information sources can be used to generate appropriate data and how the proposed study methodology will be shaped around these.
+The context will also be defined in terms of what information sources can be used to generate appropriate data and how the proposed study methodology will be shaped around these data.

 The main study objective and possible secondary objectives, which are operational definitions of the research question.
-In defining secondary objectives, consideration could be given to time and cost, which may impose constraints and choices, for example in terms of sample size, duration of follow-up or data collection.
+In defining secondary objectives, consideration could be given to time and cost, which may impose constraints and choices, for example in terms of feasibility, sample size, duration of follow-up, sensitivity analyses, or data collection.

 The source and study population to be used to answer the research question.
-The protocol should describe whether this population is already identified, and whether data are already available (secondary data collection) or whether it needs to be recruited de novo (primary data collection).
+The protocol should describe whether this population is already identified, and whether data are already available (secondary data collection) or whether data needs to be generated de novo (primary data collection).
 The boundaries of the desired population will be defined, including inclusion/exclusion criteria, timelines (such as index dates for inclusion in the study) and any exposure or events defining the population.
-Exposure of interest that needs to be pre-specified and defined, including duration and intensity of exposure, source of data and methods of ascertainment.

-Outcomes of interest that need to be pre-specified and defined, including data sources, operational definitions and methods of ascertainment such as data elements in field studies or appropriate codes in database studies.
+Outcomes of interest that need to be pre-specified and defined, including data sources, operational definitions and methods of ascertainment such as data elements in field studies or appropriate codes in database studies (see Chapter 5.2.).

 Adverse events/reactions that will or will not be collected and reported and the procedures put in place for this purpose.
 In the EU, the collection and reporting of adverse events or reactions by companies sponsoring a post-authorisation study should follow the recommendations specified in Module VI of the Guideline on good pharmacovigilance practice (GVP) - Management and reporting of adverse reactions to medicinal products.
 If the study qualifies as an interventional trial, the reporting criteria laid down in Directive 2001/20/EC and Volume 10 of the Rules Governing Medicinal Products in the European Union should be followed.

-The covariates and potential confounders that need to be pre-specified and defined, including how they will be measured.
+The covariates and potential confounders that need to be pre-specified and defined, including how they will be measured (see Chapter 5.2.).

-The statistical plan for the analysis of the resulting data, including statistical methods and software, adjustment strategies, and how the results are going to be presented.
+The statistical analysis plan, including statistical methods and software used, adjustment strategies, and how the results are going to be presented (see Chapter 10).

-The identification and way of minimisation of potential biases.
+The identification and way of minimisation of potential biases (see Chapter 6).

 Major assumptions, critical uncertainties and challenges in the design, conduct and interpretation of the results of the study given the research question and the data used.